Robert William Lowry (pastor)

 Robert William Lowry is an American pastor, speaker, and LGBTQIA+ activist ordained in the Presbyterian Church USA.
 Lowry serves as senior pastor of Westover Hills Presbyterian Church in Little Rock, Arkansas.

 Early life and family

 Lowry was born and raised in Little Rock, Arkansas.
 The oldest of two children born to Catherine (née Ostner), a college professor, and Robert Cunningham Lowry, an attorney.
 Through his father, Lowry is directly descended from Dr. Matthew Cunningham, the first mayor of Little Rock, Arkansas.
 He was educated in the Little Rock Public schools and attended Little Rock Central High School.
-He holds a Bachelor of Arts from Millsaps College as well as the Master of Divinity from Austin Presbyterian Theological Seminary, the Master of Theological Studies from Garrett-Evangelical Theological Seminary, and the Doctor of Ministry from Columbia Theological Seminary. in 2020 Lowry married attorney Brian Smith in a private service in Jackson.
+He holds a Bachelor of Arts from Millsaps College as well as the Master of Divinity from Austin Presbyterian Theological Seminary, the Master of Theological Studies from Garrett-Evangelical Theological Seminary, the Master of Arts in Political Theology from Union Presbyterian Seminary, and the Doctor of Ministry from Columbia Theological Seminary.
+In 2020 Lowry married attorney Brian Smith in a private service in Jackson.